Arkaeriit/reflet-microcontroller/README.md

 |2|r/w|mcnt|Control the value of mcnt.|

 ## UART
 A UART module with a baud rate locked at 9600.
 Its behavior is very similar to the IO functions of the Reflet simulator.
 To send a message, write its value in the `tx_data` register and put a 0 in `tx_cmd`.
-To receive a message, either enable the interrupt in the interrupt manager or wait for the value in the `rx_cmd` register to be set to 0.
+To receive a message, either enable the interrupt in the interrupt multiplexer or wait for the value in the `rx_cmd` register to be set to 0.
 The data will then be readable in the `rx_data` register.

 |Offset with base address|Type|Register name|Effect|
 |------------------------|----|-------------|------|